JongWasTaken/tokay-rooted-graphene/README.md

 Once GrapheneOS is installed:

-* Download the [OTA from releases](https://github.com/JongWasTaken/tokay-rooted-graphene/releases) with **the same version** that you just installed.
+* Download the patched [OTA from releases](https://github.com/JongWasTaken/tokay-rooted-graphene/releases) with **the same version** that you just installed.
 * Obtain latest `fastboot`
 * Install [avbroot](https://github.com/chenxiaolong/avbroot)
-* Extract the partition images from the patched OTA that are different from the original.
+* Extract the downloaded OTA using avbroot:
     ```bash
     avbroot ota extract \
         --input /path/to/downloaded/ota.zip \